Ed Dubois final superyacht design

 With tight guidelines the key to success with this project was continuous communication with the Royal Huisman team.

 The final system was delivered and installed as one unit.
-The system fitted perfectly and operated beyond the client’s expectations.
+The system was a perfect fit and operated beyond the client’s expectations.